MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-region-content.md

 If you're designing for high availability, you can set up this architecture in an *active-active*, *active-passive with hot standby*, or *active-passive with cold standby* mode.

-That choice depends on your business requirements.
+That choice depends on the availability requirements you have for your application.
 This architecture uses active-active deployment in two regions because the organization wants to have a global presence with high Uptime SLA (Service Level Agreement).
 If you're running mission-critical applications and want higher availability, you need to use more than two regions.

 > [!NOTE]
 >
 > Multi-region deployment doubles the cost of workload because the full setup is duplicated to a secondary region.
-For this reason, the choice is often made to provide an active-passive setup, where only one region is active and deployed.
-In this case, you add a global load balancer to the multi-region setup to provide an easy way of failing over your workloads after a secondary region becomes active.
->
->Whether active-active or active-passive is the best choice for your workload depends on the availability requirements you have for your application.

 ##### Active-active